usama242/Project-5/README.md

 # Udacity Project 5:
+# For Plain Vanilla version and tests.
+Checkout to Vanilla version branch
 # Travel Website

 - This website asks user to input a the date and destination they want to travel and the website retrieves weather forecast as well as photos of that place.
 It also retrieves Places of Interest.